-Wanda Kennedy had a beauty about her that could not be denied, but she was no Rogene Tvardik, and she was no Diana Pelzey.
+Wanda Kennedy had a beauty about her Jake could not deny.
+She was no Rogene Tvardik, and she was no Diana Pelzey either.

-Diana Pelzey had left him standing and staring in an airport terminal, one month prior.
-As much as he tried to convince himself otherwise, he was still on the rebound from that blow.
-He was still in the process of convincing himself that a woman named Diana Pelzey simply ceased to exist.
-The errors he made on that situation, after all the attempts to prove and disprove his assessments on it, were affecting his date with this woman named Wanda Kennedy.
+Diana Pelzey hurt him.
+Diana Pelzey was the source of the pain-o-meter he developed for determining if a potential date might hurt him.
+Diana Pelzey left him standing in an airport terminal, one month prior.
+As much as he tried to convince himself otherwise, he was still on the rebound from Diana Pelzey.
+He was still in the process of convincing himself that a woman named Diana Pelzey never existed.
+The errors he made in that situation, after all the attempts to prove and disprove his assessments on it, were affecting his date with this woman named Wanda Kennedy.

 He had been looking forward to a new lease on life, with Diana Pelzey, on the drive to the airport that day.
-He had been so excited the night before, he experienced a bad case of insomnia that he solved by going to his computer to learn all he could about the new city.
+He was so excited the night before that drive that he experienced a bad case of insomnia.
+He solved that by going to his computer to learn all he could about the new city that Diana and Jake would call home.
 He scanned their classified ads, and he studied the tax consequences and benefits of the move.
 The discussions the two of them had were a series of exciting conversations about the possibilities of change.
-The cruel beast that hindsight can be informed him that these exciting conversations had almost all been one-way conversations.
+The cruel beast of hindsight informed him that these exciting conversations had almost all been one-way conversations.

-She had gathered her paperwork for the TSA agents, after asking him to help her go through the mental checklist to make sure she wasn’t forgetting anything.
+She gathered her paperwork for the TSA agents after asking him to help her go through the mental checklist.
+She wanted to make sure she wasn’t forgetting anything.
 She leaned in for the kiss, and then she said it.
 She said it, as if it had been a part of the departure ritual.
-Contrary to what the silent onlookers may have guessed, Jake Guerrero didn’t have a ticket.
-He wasn’t going to fly out with her, but their plans –or as it turned out, his plans– were for him to meet her a month after she had settled in.
+Contrary to what the silent onlookers might have thought Jake Guerrero didn’t have a ticket.
+He wasn’t going to fly out with her, but their plans –or his plans, as it turned out– were for him to meet her a month after she had settled in.

-“Or should I say, you’re not coming with,” Diana added, as if she sensed the perceptions of those around them.
+“Or should I say, you’re not coming with me,” Diana added, as if she sensed the perceptions of those around them.
 “You can fly out if you want, it’s a free country, but I won’t be there for you.”

-She yelling when she said this, and she wasn’t being loud.
+She wasn’t yelling when she said this either, and she as loud as she was the first time.
 It didn’t appear to be her intent that anyone but Jake hear her, in other words, but her tone was so forceful that those within range knew there would be no need for further clarification, and there would be no equivocations in some future, late night phone call.

 Jake stood too long behind the velvet security rope that divided passengers from well-wishers seeing their loved ones off.
 He stood amid the impressions of the throng that surrounded him.
 He could feel their eyes on him, and their sympathetic half-smiles.
 They heard every word.
 They wanted to watch.
 It was compelling to watch a silly boy’s silly dream crash around him.

-It dawned on him, as he watched Diana Pelzey make that final slip out of sight that the whole reason he took an interest in human psychology was to prevent a moment like this.
-He had watched the women he wanted to date around those they knew, believing that was the key to understanding them better.
-He had avoided those women that he believed might hurt him, no matter how much he wanted to be seen with them.
-He had relationships prematurely with the thought that he would hurt them before they could hurt him.
-Everything he learned about humanity had been learned to prevent a moment like this, a moment when he stood before his fellow man, a fool, vulnerable to their assessments of him.
+It dawned on him, as he watched Diana Pelzey make that final slip out of sight that the whole reason he took an interest in human psychology was to prepare for a moment like this.
+He watched the women he wanted to date around those they knew, believing that was the key to understanding them better.
+He avoided those women that he believed might hurt him, no matter how much he wanted to be with them.
+He ended relationships prematurely with the thought that he would hurt them before they could hurt him.
+Everything he learned about humanity was to prevent a moment like this, a moment when he stood before his fellow man, a fool, vulnerable to their assessments.

 Their sad eyes stayed with him, even after he turned away to end that painful silence and walked out of sight.
-The onlookers cried and waved, as their loved ones passed through security, with the idea that they couldn’t wait to start it all over again when their loved ones returned.
-Jake wasn’t afforded so much as a second glance.
+The onlookers cried and waved, as their loved ones passed through security, with the idea that they couldn’t wait to start it all over when their loved ones returned.
+Jake didn’t receive so much as a second glance.